Srikaavyaathamizh/ad-C-ep12/README.md

 # EXP.NO :6B C PROGRAM TO POP AN ELEMENT FROM THE GIVEN STACK USING LINKED LIST.
 Aim: To write a C program to pop an element from the given stack using liked list.

 ## Algorithm:

-    Check for Empty Stack
+1.<br>Check for Empty Stack
-    If head is equal to NULL, Print "Stack is empty."
+2.If head is equal to NULL, Print "Stack is empty."
-    Else Proceed to the next step.
+3.Else Proceed to the next step.
-    Set head to point to the next node in the stack.
+4.Set head to point to the next node in the stack.

 ## Program: